 By Steve McCaskill | Friday, May 26th 2023

-Perhaps you’ve seen a great deal, or you want to take advantage of Sky Q or maybe you’re desperate for BT Sport.
+Perhaps you’ve seen a great deal, or you want to take advantage of Sky Stream or maybe you’re desperate for BT Sport.
 Whatever the reason, changing providers might seem difficult at first but it doesn’t need to be.
-With our handy guide you’ll be able to decide which services you want from which company and how to go about it.
+Our guide will help you to decide which services you want from which provider, and how to go about switching.

 Back in the day, the equation was simple.
 Sky was a TV platform, while BT was a broadband and landline company.
-But over the past decade, the two have encroached on each other’s area of traditional strength and its possible to get whatever you want from a single provider.
+But over the past decade, the two have encroached on each other’s area of traditional strength and it’s possible to get everything from a single provider.

 Taking multiple services from one company has its benefits.
 There’s just the one bill to pay or direct debit to set up, only one company to deal with if something goes wrong, and it often makes economic sense.

 But sometimes it pays to shop around, or maybe you want to choose the best of breed.
 For example, you might want to keep Sky Q and take broadband and a landline out with BT to take advantage of its Smart Hub router and get inclusive BT Sport.
 Just bear in mind that although you can take Sky TV without also taking Sky broadband, the same does not apply to BT, who still requires you to take BT broadband if you also want BT TV.